Electronic resources can be found by logging into the CTL Canvas page.

 * University of Massachusetts - Amherst Center for Teaching and Learning provides ideas for faculty development, individual teaching assessments, and several other faculty development resources.

-* University of North Carolina at Chapel Hill Center for Teaching and Learning offers an extensive resource guide including information about using different media within the classroom, development of effective course packs/reading material and how to increase problem solving skills.
+* University of North Carolina at Chapel Hill Center for Faculty Excellence offers an extensive resource guide including information about using different media within the classroom, development of effective course packs/reading material and how to increase problem solving skills.
 Also, UNC-Chapel Hill provides great information about academic integrity and classroom honor codes.

 * University of Central Florida's Center for Teaching and Learning provides ideas for course design and development, managing different teaching and learning environments and offers several suggestions on how to bring diversity to the classroom.